Daemen Ranked a Best Graduate School for Nursing

 - April 1, 2021

 - Graduate Students

 By earning a nursing graduate degree, nurses can improve their professional skill sets, and open doors to opportunities in leadership, academic and clinical roles that often lead to higher earnings.

-Choosing which college to attend for this important stepping stone is essential.
+Choosing which graduate school for nursing to attend is essential.

 “It is a great honor to be recognized among the many nursing programs across the country,” said Dr. Cheryl Nosek, chair of Daemen College Nursing Department.
 “We are a user-friendly program, and our class schedule is designed to meet the needs of our students who are working and have family responsibilities.
 At the same time, we maintain the standards necessary to prepare highly qualified graduates ready to hit the ground running as they advance in their nursing careers.”

-The rankings assessed hundreds of schools’ master’s programs in nursing education on their research activity, faculty resources, student excellence, and qualitative ratings from experts to help prospective students determine which programs will best serve their interests and help them achieve their goals.
+The rankings for the best graduate schools for nursing assessed hundreds of schools’ master’s programs in nursing education on their research activity, faculty resources, student excellence, and qualitative ratings from experts to help prospective students determine which programs will best serve their interests and help them achieve their goals.

 The report’s rankings are based on two types of data: expert opinions about program excellence and statistical indicators that measure the quality of a school’s faculty, research and students.